 Are your adoptable dogs and cats already microchipped?

 Microchips are a safe, permanent way to identify your companion animal.
-A pet microchip is a small computer chip (about the size of a rice grain) safely injected between the animal's shoulder blades.
+A pet microchip is a small computer chip (about the size of a grain of rice) safely injected between the animal's shoulder blades.
 Having your pet microchipped greatly increases the chances of it being returned to you when lost.
-The HSU also recommends that all dogs and cats should wear an ID tag with a contact number on it, preferably your mobile number, at all times - but microchips are the best backup for a collar and visible ID tag.
+The HSU also recommends that all dogs and cats should wear an ID tag with a current contact number on it, preferably your mobile number, at all times - but microchips are the best backup for a collar and visible ID tag.

-What microchips are NOT: GPS trackers or similar devices.
+Microchips are not GPS trackers or similar devices.
 A pet's geographic location cannot be tracked by a microchip.
 The chip must be scanned (at a vet's office or shelter, for example), which will provide the scanner with owner contact information from a computer database.
 Be sure to keep your contact information up to date with the microchip company so you can be contacted if your pet escapes and is found and brought to a vet or shelter.

 Do you require spaying or neutering of adoptable pets?